wesleywerner/eureka-docs/source/basics/index.rst

 Joining Sectors
 ---------------

-Enter Vertice edit mode and use the :kbd:`RMB` to insert vertices that bridge the sectors.
+Enter vertex edit mode and use the :kbd:`RMB` to insert vertices that bridge the sectors.

 .. image:: join-sectors-via-vertices.png